 Like the Shokz OpenRun Bone Conduction, the Shokz OpenRun Pro have sub-par frequency response consistency.
 They're very prone to inconsistencies in bass and treble delivery as they use vibrations to produce audio.
 It's important to take the time to adjust their fit and positioning on your skin when you use them.
 Unfortunately, unlike other Shokz headphones, they don't come in a mini size if you find their fit too big.

-Unlike the Shokz OpenRun Bone Conduction, these headphones have 'TurboPitch Technology', which adds two bass enhancers around the transducers to help out their bass reproduction.
+Unlike the Shokz OpenRun Bone Conduction, these headphones have 'TurboPitch Technology', adding two bass enhancers around the transducers to help their bass reproduction.
 However, they still lack a lot of bass.
 More bass-heavy songs like Blinding Lights from the Weeknd lack thump, rumble, and punch.
 While these headphones won't be bassy enough for genres like EDM and hip-hop, they're still suitable for more vocal-centric content like podcasts.
+If you're looking for Shokz headphones that pack in a bit more bass, check out the Shokz OpenFit True Wireless.
+They aren't bone-conduction headphones but still retain an open-ear design.

 The Shokz OpenRun Pro have outstanding mid accuracy.
 Mitski's voice in The Only Heartbreaker is clear, present, and accurate, while the crooning acoustic guitar in Orville Peck's C'mon Baby Cry sounds natural.